Can Bearded Dragons Eat Raspberries?

 Learn whether bearded dragons can eat raspberries and if so how many – and how often.
 Also learn how to feed raspberries to your bearded dragon

 Beardies Love Some Juicy Raspberry

-We’re often asked whether bearded dragons can eat raspberries?
+We’re often asked, can bearded dragons can eat raspberries and are raspberries good for bearded dragons?
 The answer is yes, bearded dragons can eat raspberries and most absolutely love them.
-They should only be fed as a treat though, since they’re high in sugar and water content.
+Raspberries aren’t particularly good for bearded dragons though and as such they should only be fed as a treat, since they’re high in sugar and water content.